adam-rms/app/Readme.md

 https://stackoverflow.com/a/19490759

-After making changes `phonegap prepare ios` then rebuild in Xcode
+After making changes `cordova prepare ios` then rebuild in Xcode